deckhouse/virtualization/docs/FAQ.md

     # Host name in the format <VM name>.<project name>.
     frontend.demo-app:
 ```
-To check the virtual machine's uptime, use the following command:
+To check the virtual machine's uptime value, use the following command:

 ```bash
 ansible -m shell -a “uptime” -i inventory.yaml all